Nick0703/gdrive_sync/README.md

 * Python Library which list in `requirements.txt, sudo python3 -m pip install -r requirements.txt`
 * Rclone ^1.41 (To support `service_account_credentials` feature )
 * Both the source and the destination remote should be in your rclone config file.
+* Your service accounts json files should be in the service_accounts folder, you can also mention your own specific path.

 ## Usage